 Outbound Hiring — Things To Keep In Mind

-For many companies, inbound hiring works well.
-You put up a job ad, you advertise it on a few job boards, and you select someone from the pool of people who have sent in an application.
+Outbound hiring (or outbound recruitment) is a concept that has grown increasingly popular.
+For most companies, inbound hiring works well.
+You put up a job ad, you advertise it on a few job boards, you put it up on social media sites, and you usually end up with hundreds of application.
 Often, you will find some great people through this process.
-We definitely have.
+Most companies do.

-What when it does not work?
+What do you do when it does not work though?
 What if you publish a job, advertise it, and don't quite manage to find the quality of applications you were looking for?
-One thing you could try out is actually seeking out candidates.
+You can try sourcing candidates yourself.

 Outbound hiring, like outbound marketing, can be terrifying.
 You don't know where you start, you don't know what to look for, how to approach people, or how to know if they are even interested.
 When you have recruitment agencies working for you, the process is simpler... they often know what they are doing, but doing it yourself can be challenging.
-Having said that, a well-defined outbound hiring strategy can improve the quality of your application pool manifold.
+Having said that, you can get an even better pipeline if you’re good at outbound hiring.

 Where do I look for candidates?

 Another good way is to look at social media sites, like Twitter and LinkedIn.
+You could send candidates that are interested an InMail.
 There are other great options when you're looking for designers or developers.
 Github is great for finding people who have worked with a certain technology and Dribbble is a great resource for finding designers.

 Once you have put together a list of a few people you think might be a good fit, what next?

-(a) Make sure you understand areas the person has worked on, the areas that interest them, and how your company can help their career.
-The more tailored an e-mail is, the higher your chances of getting a response.
+(a) Make sure you understand things that the person has worked on, their skills, the areas that interest them, and how your company can help their career.
+The more tailored an email is, the higher your chances of getting a response.

 (c) Add some elements that help the reader understand how you found them.
 Was it a social media site?
-A particular post?
+A particular post on their blog?
+Something else?
 That just goes on to show that you have put in some work before approaching them.

-(d) Last but not the least, keep the option of a future employment open.
+(d) Last but not the least, don’t be too pushy.
 Great people are usually already working, but if the opportunity is worth it and there's a match, even if things don't work out right away, it's good to keep future options open.